return42/sphkerneldoc/linux_src_doc/include/drm/drm_connector_h.rst

     AV delay info from ELD, if found

 video_latency
-    video latency info from ELD, if found
+    Video latency info from ELD, if found.[0]: progressive, [1]: interlaced

 audio_latency
-    audio latency info from ELD, if found
+    audio latency info from ELD, if found[0]: progressive, [1]: interlaced

 null_edid_counter
-    track sinks that give us all zeros for the EDID
+    track sinks that give us all zeros for the EDID.Needed to workaround some HW bugs where we get all 0s

 bad_edid_counter
     track sinks that give us an EDID with invalid checksum

 edid_corrupt
-    indicates whether the last read EDID was corrupt
+    Indicates whether the last read EDID was corrupt.
+Usedin Displayport compliance testing - Displayport Link CTS Core 1.2 rev1.1 4.2.2.6

 debugfs_entry
     debugfs directory for this connector